Santa Monica Bay Music Foundation proudly presents:

 5.2 Identify and talk about the reasons artists have for creating dances, music, theatre pieces, and works of visual art.

-— Under staff supervision, each group writes a song using instruments.
+10:30am - Battle of the Instruments.-- Students are sorted into teams representing each family of instruments (strings, brass, winds, voice).-- Under staff supervision, each group writes a song using instruments.
 The songs should go along with a story card (provided by the school).
-They will use what they learned about each instrument’s’ capabilities to create music that depicts the story card. *VAPA 1.5, 1.4, 2.3, 2.4, 4.3, 5.2
+They will use what they learned about each instrument's’ capabilities to create music that depicts the story card. *VAPA 1.5, 1.4, 2.3, 2.4, 4.3, 5.2

 1.2 Identify simple musical forms (e.g., phrase, AB, echo).